practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Hy/README.md

 <br/>

-By the way: installed Python versions can be quickly looked up like this:
+By the way: installed Python versions can be quickly looked up like this usually:

 ```
 $ ls /usr/bin/python* -l